Cát Bà Island: Langurs

 The biggest reason for the steep decline in langur population numbers was illegal poaching and trapping of the langurs for traditional medicinal purposes.
-This is a difficult trend to reverse, as the langur was being poached by local people who relied on the forest for subsistence and sold langurs to support their meagre income, and from poachers outside the Island who are part of the international illegal wildlife trade.
-Another major threat facing the langurs is habitat fractionalization, due to increases in human development.
-Currently, the langur population is fragmented into seven isolated sub-populations at five different locations on Cat Ba Island, with most of the langur groups being very small in number with some populations longer functional in terms of reproduction (only three groups are currently reproducing).
-The fragmentation of the langur population reduces genetic variability, which is already a major problem due to the minute population numbers and makes it impossible for some groups of langurs to reproduce and replace aging group members.
+This is a difficult trend to reverse, as langurs were being poached by local people who relied on the forest for subsistence and sold langurs to support their meagre income, and by poachers outside the Island who are part of the international illegal wildlife trade.
+Another major threat to the langurs is habitat fragmentation due to increased human development.
+Currently, the langur population is fragmented into seven isolated subpopulations at five locations on Cat Ba Island, with most langur groups small and some populations less functional for reproduction (only three groups are currently reproducing).
+The fragmentation of the langur population reduces genetic variability, which is already a significant problem given the langurs' small population size.
+It makes it impossible for some langur groups to reproduce and replace aging group members.

-To fight this problem, the CBLCP focused their efforts on two approaches: increasing education and awareness levels about the decline of the langur population and other conservation issues and creating a protection network that relies on the local population.
-These two approaches both take great effort and care to engage the residents of Cat Ba Island, which makes the programs more effective.
-The CBLCP also takes an active approach in raising levels of environmental awareness and education on Cat Ba Island; they also strive to create a connection between the citizens of Cat Ba Island and the natural environment.
+To address this problem, the CBLCP focused on two approaches: increasing education and awareness about the decline in the langur population and other conservation issues, and creating a protection network that relies on the local population.
+Both approaches take great effort and care to engage Cat Ba Island's residents, making the programs more effective.
+The CBLCP also takes an active approach to raising environmental awareness and education on Cat Ba Island; they strive to foster a connection between the island's citizens and the natural environment.